ckevinhill/ckhill-blog/content/posts/can-i-recycle-it.md

 ### Model Management (MLFlow)

 Weekly (or manually triggered) model builds are stored using [MLFlow](https://www.mlflow.org/) for both model build experiment tracking as well as model serialization as a model repository.
 This allows continual training and model performance metric capture but an operationally controllable approach for "promoting" experimental models into Production.
-CIRI administrators can log into the MLFlow interface, view models that are avaialble for use and then move that Model through a lifestage (staging, production, archival) as part of the application management process - all without having to redeploy any application code.
+CIRI administrators can log into the MLFlow interface, view models that are available for use and then move that Model through a lifestage (staging, production, archival) as part of the application management process - all without having to redeploy any application code.

 History of model run experiments: